 - 1. The establishment of a volunteer program shall be at the discretion of the Principal in consultation with the staff in each school. - 2.
-Teachers wishing to participate in a volunteer program shall notify the Principal. - 3.
-Before they can begin to work in a school, volunteers shall be required to provide a Vulnerable Sector Criminal Records Search through the Criminal Record Review Program (CRRP), BC Ministry of Public Safety and Solicitor General by the RCMP, which must be repeated every 5 years (Search through the Criminal Record Review Program (CRRP), BC Ministry of Public Safety and Solicitor General by the RCMP, which must be repeated every 5 years (Search through the Criminal Record Review Program (CRRP), BC Ministry of Public Safety and Solicitor General by the RCMP, which must be repeated every 5 years (<a href="Search through throu - 4.
-Volunteers have acknowledged that they have reviewed and agree to abide by the District's Volunteer Code of Conduct in connection with submittingcompleting a Vulnerable Sector Criminal Record Search. request for the District. - 4.5.
+Teachers wishing to participate in a volunteer program shall notify the Principal. - Before they can begin to work in a school, volunteers shall be required to provide a Vulnerable Sector Criminal Records sSearch through the Criminal Record Review Program(Program (CRRP), BC Ministry of Public Safety and Solicitor Generalby the RCMP, which must be repeated every 5 years (-good for 3 5 years.
+(Ssee AP490 Appendix A) as well as a complete and sign the Volunteer Code of Conduct (AP 490 Appendix B).

+- 4. Volunteers have acknowledged that they have reviewed and agree to abide by the District's Volunteer Code of Conduct in connection with submittingcompleting a Vulnerable Sector Criminal Record Search. -request for the District. - 4.5.
 Volunteers shall be subject to the authority of the Principal and the staff member with whom they are working. -The degree of supervision, direct or indirect, to be provided by the staff member shall be determined by the staff member and the volunteer, subject to the approval of the Principal. - 5.6.
 Volunteers may be asked to discontinue their service if their help is no longer needed, if they prove to be counter-productive, or if they fail to keep their commitment. - 6.7.
 Parents, volunteers, teachers, other staff members and students are to fully understand the function of volunteers in the school.
 Volunteers shall not, in whole or in part, perform work that falls within the scope of a bargaining unit. - 7.8.
 Principals using volunteers shall provide appropriate orientation training as required, and ongoing supervision. - 7.18.1 The staff of the school shall define in general terms and the supervising staff member in specific terms those tasks to be assigned to volunteers. - 8.9.
 If volunteers deal with childrenchildren, they shall follow protocols developed by teachers.

 - 9.10.
 Basic insurance coverage for volunteers will be provided under the District's blanket insurance policy for injury sustained while and in consequence of performing regular and assigned duties of the volunteer occupation with the District, while under the direction and control of the District. - 10.11.
-Volunteers are to be regarded as an integral member of the team working with students, but they may not undertake tasks requiring educational decisions. - 41.12.
-Volunteers can not cannot be paid/employed or receive any compensation (including self-fundraising) by third party organizations to volunteer in schools in Comox Valley School District. - 42.13.
-Any volunteers who publicly display or communicate a belief contrary to beliefs of the School District as outlined in either a District Policy, Administrative Procedures or the School Act mymay be asked to discontinue their service pending an investigation into said concerns. - 43.14.
+Volunteers are to be regarded as an integral member of the team working with students, but they may not undertake tasks requiring educational decisions. - 11.12.
+Volunteers can not be paid/employed or receive any compensation (including self-fundraising) by third party organizations to volunteer in schools in Comox Valley School District. - 12.13.
+Any volunteers who publicly display or communicate a belief contrary to beliefs of the School District as outlined in either a District Policy, Administrative Procedures or the School Act mymay be asked to discontinue their service pending an investigation into said concerns. - 13.14.
 Volunteers will not promote or recruit students or staff for any specific ideology or religious belief.